HOW IT WORKS

 U-PROFIT provides interventions that enhance the care of frail older patients in general practice.
 Programming includes a screening and monitoring intervention using routine health care data, and nurse-led multidisciplinary interventions.
 Potential enrollees are identified by software applied to electronic medical records using an algorithm based on polypharmacy and a frailty assessment of diagnoses and functional deficits.
 Providers can also refer patients directly to the program.
 Registered elderly care nurses play a central role: They review data on individuals referred to the program, reach out to suitable participants to collect more detailed data and obtain their consent to enter the program, visit patients at home and complete a standardized comprehensive geriatric assessment, and work with general practitioners (GPs), patients, and their caregivers to define specific health and social care needs.
 A structured toolkit is used to create an individualized care plan, which the elderly care nurse helps to implement with relevant providers in a multidisciplinary team.
 This team can be comprised of pharmacists, geriatricians, mental health providers, well-being workers, and informal caregiver coordinators.
 The nurse also works closely with the patient and caregiver on self-management and engagement.

 The program started as a pilot demonstration in 2010.
 A randomized controlled trial conducted during the pilot phase produced encouraging results.
 The program has since been scaled up and spread across regions of the Netherlands.
-The program will be evaluated along with other European programs using standardized metrics and a common research design as part of SELFIE (Sustainable Integrated Care Models for Multi-morbidity: Delivery, Financing and Performance) a Horizon2020 EU project using standardized metrics, quasi-experimental comparisons to control populations, and a common research methodology (multicriteria decision analysis).
+U-PROFIT is being evaluated as part of SELFIE (Sustainable Integrated Care Models for Multi-morbidity: Delivery, Financing and Performance), a Horizon2020 EU project using standardized metrics, quasi-experimental comparisons to control populations, and a common research methodology (multicriteria decision analysis).

 The program introduces a new provider, the registered elderly care nurse, to the local health system.
 GPs also play a central role as members of the multidisciplinary team led by the elderly care nurse.